Is Komodo Island closed or remain open for tourists?

 However, the destination needs better management.
-While the number of visitors is soaring year by year, there are rooms for improvements in term of cleanliness, hygiene, security, and comfort, especially for international visitors.
+While the number of visitors is soaring year by year, there is room for improvements in terms of cleanliness, hygiene, security, and comfort, especially for international visitors.

 Thankfully, the government has made a master plan to develop integrated tourism in Komodo National Park and Labuan Bajo, the checkpoint to access the national park.
 On his presidential visit to Labuan Bajo on 21-22 January 2020, President Joko Widodo came to see the progress and made a commitment to oversee the process.